 Since I was a young child, I have always been awed by the natural world.
-The first twelve years of my life were spent playing in the woods behind my house and exploring all the wonderfully beautiful places within several miles of my property.
+The first twelve years of my life were spent playing in the woods behind my house and exploring all the wonderfully beautiful things within several miles of my property.
 I followed brooks to their source, walked around the two lakes that were close by and followed primitive trails deep into the local forests.
 During those formative years, I developed a very close relationship with the elements of the earth and they became my friends.

 During my high school years, I relocated just outside the small city of Danbury, Connecticut but this location was more removed from the intimacy of the woods that were behind my house previously.
 I spent more time socializing and focusing on my education but soon that longing for those romps in the woods caught up with me and I began to seek out the wild places again.
-The purchase of my first automobile helped me to flee suburbia and access the back country.
+The purchase of my first automobile helped me to flee suburbia and access the backcountry.
 I purchased some hiking and backpacking gear to do longer forays on local trailheads and on the Appalachian Trail.
 During college, I joined the local hiking club and became the leader of many weekend hikes throughout southern New England.
 One year, I actually hiked on 52 consecutive weekends, regardless of weather conditions and realized I was really hooked on the outdoors.

 After graduate school, I moved back to New England and joined the Adirondack Mountain club.
 I became involved in hiking trail maintenance and in many local environmental issues.
 The next nine years found me exploring the exquisite terrain of the Adirondack Mountains and documenting my exploits with nature on film.

-My involvement in environmental activism brought me to the realization that ecological problems were extremely urgent and that the global community had not sufficiently perceived that extinction was a possible scenario for the human race in the near future.
+My involvement in environmental activism brought me to the realization that ecological problems were extremely urgent and that the global community had not sufficiently perceived that extinction was a likely scenario for the human race in the near future.
 Extensive contemplation on this issue prompted me to commit to environmental preservation efforts in the form of a literary work and other consciousness raising efforts.
 I continued to read environmental literature in earnest and pondered the human-nature relationship and how we had altered our evolutionary course toward that of an unsustainable species.

 The Process of Conceptualization

 The Passionate Earth Project entailed a long process of conceptualizing the vision of connecting individuals with their environment and exactly how this would be accomplished.
-I continued to read a variety of literature about environmentalism, stewardship and Eco-psychology and spent a great deal of time in the wilderness pondering the human-environmental relationship.
+I continued to read a variety of literature about environmentalism, stewardship and eco-psychology and spent a great deal of time in the wilderness pondering the human-environmental relationship.